 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the XP130 provides a faster frame rate than the 2000D.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the XP130 provides a faster frame rate than the 2000D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 2000D vs Fujifilm XP130

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 2000D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the XP130 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Canon 2000D and Fujifilm XP130 along with similar information for a selection of comparators.

 |Canon G9 X Mark II« »||-||n||3.0||1040||fixed||Y||2000||8.2||Y||Y||Canon G9 X Mark II|